OneDrive sync reports in the Apps Admin Center

 Running the current version of OneDrive helps users stay up to date with all the latest and greatest fixes and features from Microsoft.
 Hover over the Sync app version card for a filtered view of operating systems on the current version.
 Note: Mac App store devices are excluded from this section and will appear in the count as "devices excluded".

 The Devices tab shows all users, their current health state, their known folders currently moved in OneDrive, their current app version and operating system version, a timestamp of the last time the app was fully up to date, and a timestamp of the last time the sync app reported health data to the dashboard.
+The last status reported timestamp (UTC) is updated every ~36 hours, or ~1 hour after the client starts up.
 An icon and status in the Errors column indicate the state of each device.

 This table provides a summary of the information found in each column of the Devices tab: